Charles Barry: Houses of Parliament

 The plan of the finished building is built around two major axes.
 At the southern end of Westminster Hall, St. Stephen's porch was created as a major entrance to the building.
 This involved inserting a great arch with a grand staircase at the southern end of Westminster hall, which leads to the first floor where the major rooms are located.
 To the east of St. Stephens porch is St. Stephen's Hall, built on the surviving undercroft of St. Stephen's Chapel.
 To the east of this the octagonal Central Lobby (above which is the central tower), the centre of the building.
 North of the Central Lobby is the Commons' Corridor which leads into the square Commons' Lobby, north of which is the House of Commons.

 There are various offices and corridors to the north of the House of Commons with the clock tower terminating the northern axis of the building.
 South of the Central Lobby is the Peers' Corridor leading to the Peers' Lobby, south of which lies the House of Lords.
 South of the House of Lords in sequence are the Prince's Chamber, Royal Gallery, and Queen's Robing Room.
 To the north-west of the Queen's Robing Chamber is the Norman Porch, to the west of which the Royal Staircase leads down to the Royal Entrance located immediately beneath the Victoria Tower.
 East of the Central Lobby is the East Corridor leading to the Lower Waiting Hall, to the east of which is the Members Dining Room located in the very centre of the east front.
 To the north of the Members Dining Room lies the House of Commons Library, and at the northern end of the east front is the projecting Speaker's House, home of the Speaker of the House of Commons.
 To the south of the Members Dining Room lies various committee rooms followed by House of Lords Library.
-Projecting from the southern end of the facade is the Lord Chancellor's House, home of The Lord Chancellor.
+Projecting from the southern end of the façade is the Lord Chancellor's House, home of the Lord Chancellor.

 Although Parliament gave Barry a prestigious name in architecture, it nearly finished him off.
 Completion of the building was very overdue; Barry had estimated it would take six years and cost £724,986 (excluding the cost of the site, embankment and furnishings).
 However, construction actually took 26 years, and it was also well over budget; by July 1854 the estimated cost was £2,166,846.
 Those pressures left Barry tired and stressed.
 The full Barry design was never completed; it would have enclosed New Palace Yard as an internal courtyard, and the clock tower would have been in the north-east corner, with a great gateway in the north-west corner surmounted by the Albert Tower, continuing south along the west front of Westminster Hall.